As a historical drama, ‘Day Light’ is two or three dramas too many. Maybe four if we count the ice skates.

-What we have, so far, is Jacob-Bickering-with-Esau-and-the-Prodigal-Son-Over-Family-Control-While-The-Railroad-Is-Coming-And-So’s-My-Baby-But-We’re-Trapped-in-a-Blizzard-and-There-May-Be-Someone-Out-There-In-the-Snow-Coming-For-Us-And-Is-Something-Gay-Going-On-With-Caleb-and-Harrris?
+What we have, so far, is Jacob-Bickering-with-Both-Esau-and-the-Prodigal-Son-Over-Family-Control-While-The-Railroad-Is-A’Comin’-And-So’s-My-Baby-But-We’re-Trapped-in-a-Blizzard-and-There-May-Be-Someone-Out-There-In-the-Snow-Gunning-For-Us-And-Is-Something-Gay-Going-On-With-Caleb-and-Harrris?
 Oh, and Aunt Minnie (Connie Coit) is eager to get outta here and get back to Baltimore.

-So ‘Brokeback Mountain’-like, Caleb and Harris can’t articulate what the two of them are feeling (ironic, considering how much else they have to explain).
-They don’t even have a word for it, for what might give their lives meaning.
+So ‘Brokeback Mountain’-like, Caleb and Harris can’t articulate what the two of them feel (ironic, considering how much else they have to explain).
+They don’t even have a word for what might give their lives meaning.
 And their attraction is complicated by Caleb’s wariness over Harris’ money-making scheme: It means handing over the one thing — the family estate — he’s worked to preserve.
 Surrendering to his feelings could mean surrendering everything.
 As Caleb, Blake Blair does a fine job portraying a stolid, honorable man who doesn’t fully understand the forces pounding at him, while Sterling Gafford makes Harris a dashing but insecure figure, a womanizer who’s seemingly at loose ends in his life, who knows he’s something of an empty shell.

 It’s only Caleb’s deep puzzlement over himself and what he truly wants that abides.
 We don’t know if he’s at the end of the line or if he represents something of the future.
-It’s one moment when Coleman truly approaches the Chekhovian.
+It’s the one moment when Coleman truly approaches the Chekhovian.